 “Are you kidding me?”
 The Samaran stared back.
 “I think you’re a visionary!”

-Not even the Magna Carta that the Westerners enshrine could pretend to be this enlightened, she thought.
+Not even the Magna Carta that the Anglos enshrine could pretend to be this enlightened, she thought.
 That was just a bunch of treasonous barons forcing the King to bow before their petty ambitions.

 Meanwhile, Sylviane was looking thoroughly confused.